-Here you can configure the System Preferences for your publication, and a number of other functions.
-Themes are the template packages which determine how Newscoop displays content to readers and subscribers.
+On the Configure menu you can adjust the System Preferences for your publication, and perform a number of other functions described in the Newscoop administration section of this book.

+Themes are the template packages which determine how Newscoop displays content to your readers.
 Article Types describe the format of your articles, while Topics allow you to categorize your articles.
 The Languages option specifies the languages that journalists have to choose from when creating articles.

 Countries enables you to specify the name of a country in the local language for each territory.
-The Localizer allows you to translate the administration interface.
-Clicking LOGS will show you the recent activity of all staff users, for auditing purposes.
-Support allows you to set whether details of your server can be sent back to Sourcefabric, in order to assist support engineers.
-Image Rendering enables you to set cropping sizes for different types of images in your publication.
+Clicking Logs will show you the recent activity of all staff users, for auditing purposes.
+Support enables you to set whether details of your server can be sent back to Sourcefabric, in order to assist support engineers.
+Image Rendering enables you to set cropping sizes for different types of images in your publication, and API enables you to configure the Newscoop Application Programming Interface for third-party applications.